-We will ask for your written authorization before using or disclosing your Protected Health Information for any purpose not described above.
+We will ask for your written authorization (which may be electronic or in hard copy) before using or disclosing your Protected Health Information for any purpose not described above.
 You may revoke your authorization, in writing, at any time, except for disclosures that the company has already acted upon.
 A revocation of authorization must be submitted to the Privacy Officer at the address listed in Section VIII below.

 Upon request, you may obtain a paper or electronic copy of this Notice.